-For more information on requirements for the MS program see the Course Catalog
+For more information on curricular requirements, see the Course Catalog.

 This program can be completed 100% online.
 Students wishing to complete the degree fully online should consult with their Graduate Program Administrator to plan accordingly for online course offerings.

 Our program was recently rated #2 best online masters in Security and Resilience Studies by Criminal Justice Degree Hub.